This Event Has Passed

 Annual Manzanar Pilrimage - Previous Video

-In 1942, the United States government ordered more than 110,000 men, women, and children to leave their homes and detained them in remote, military-style camps.
+In 1942 California, the United States government ordered more than 110,000 men, women, and children to leave their homes and detained them in remote, military-style camps.
 Manzanar War Relocation Center was one of ten camps where Japanese American citizens and resident Japanese aliens were incarcerated during World War II.